chatapazar/amq-streams-ocp/amq-streams-full/README.md

   - KAFKA_BOOTSTRAP_SERVERS: KAFKAROUTE:443 (what is KAFKAROUTE? it is openshift route to kafka cluster, we will get it from command line)

-- run command line to deploy producer in userX-amqstreams-client (change userX to your username)
+- run command line to deploy producer in userX-amqstreams-client (change userX to your username !!!)

   ```sh
   cd ~/amq-streams-ocp/amq-streams-full/manifest